This experiment is simple to set up and only requires items that you probably already have in your kitchen.

 How Does the Walking Water Science Experiment Work

-The water appears to defy gravity, but it in reality it moves because of a process called capillary action.
-The adhesive forces between the water and the paper towel are stronger than the cohesive forces inside the water.
+The water appears to defy gravity, but in reality, it moves because of a process called capillary action.
+Water is able to move against the force of gravity because water molecules stick to each other AND they stick to the fibers of the paper towel.
+As water molecules are attracted to the fibers of the paper towel, they pull other water molecules with them.
+The adhesive forces between the water and the fibers of the paper towel are stronger than the cohesive forces between the water molecules.
 As a result, the water travels up and across the paper towel out of one glass and into another.